- Do you need a biscuit joiner?

 - Some inconsistency in the thickness of the biscuits.

-- You should get a seal-able bag as the Non-resealable bags can cause biscuits to swell from moisture.
+- You should get a sealable bag as non-resealable bags can cause biscuits to swell from moisture.

-With a quality joiner in your shop, you can attach two pieces of wood to make a wider board, make neatly-fitting joints, and even assemble strong and durable shelves and cabinets.
-For such a seemingly simple tool, the range of things you can create with a good electric joiner is pretty impressive.
+With a quality joiner in your shop, you can attach two pieces of wood to make a wider board, make neatly fitting joints, and even assemble strong and durable shelves and cabinets.
+For such a seemingly simple tool, the range of things you can create with a premium electric joiner is pretty impressive.

 Features to first consider

-- Brand – Dewalt, Makita, Festool, and Lamello are among the best brands of electric joiners you can buy, with professional features and dependable performance
+- Brand – Dewalt, Makita, Festool, and Lamello are among the best brands of electric joiners you can buy, with professional attributes and dependable performance

 - Durability – A biscuit joiner should be capable of heavy-duty work without breaking down or suffering from inconsistency issues.